Funcan/blog-template/public/posts/kubecon-europe-2019/post.md

 ### Monitoring, logging, tracing and metrics

-There is wide acceptance that this is not trivial to roll your own solution, and lots of vendors offering to take care of a lot of it for you.
+There is wide acceptance that this is not trivial to roll your own solution, and lots of vendors are ffering to take care of a lot of it for you.
 I didn't see that much to differentiate their offerings to be honest, though I was only looking at sales materials and demos rather than digging deeply.
+If you want a dashboard full of graphs, there are lots of people to do it for you.
+If you need searchable logs aggregating, then the same.
+There are a range of options for tracing, from hosted to managed to install-it-yourself, all taking advantage of the [opentracing](https://opentracing.io/) standard.

 ### Managed services